scionproto/scion/doc/dev/design/anonymous-ISDs.rst

   They can probably replace current peering links.

-- Privacy: An A-ISD can contain any number of ASes and link that are not visible outside the A-ISD.
+- Privacy: An A-ISD can contain any number of ASes and link that are not visible outside the A-ISD (private ASes -> P-ASes).
 - A-ISDs can be nested.

 - An AS can join an A-ISD without having to worry about a 2nd AS identifier.
   The normal AS number of an AS remains valid and the only way to address the AS.

-- A-ISDs can even be hidden from endhosts in ASes that participate in the A-ISD.
+- A-ISDs can even be hidden from individual endhosts in ASes that participate in the A-ISD.
-  Either the path server can choose not to give A-ISD segments to the endhost, or the anonymous path server itself could be hidden from some endhosts such that the endhost would contact a different path server that serves only nnono-Ai_SD segments.
+  Either the path server can choose not to give A-ISD segments to the endhost, or the anonymous path server itself could be hidden from some endhosts such that the endhost would contact a different path server that serves only non-A-ISD segments.
+- Similar to hiding A-ISDs from specific endhosts in A-ASes, we can also hide the A-ISDs from child ASes of A-ASes.

+- No change to endhost libraries required.

 Disadvantages
 -------------